Avraham Sela

-Education and Career
+Education and career

 Sela studied at the Hebrew University of Jerusalem, gaining a BA in 1971, an MA in 1974 and a PhD in 1986.
 He currently serves as the A. Ephraim and Shirley Diamond Professor of International Relations and a senior research fellow at the Harry S. Truman Institute, both at the Hebrew University.

 He is the author of The Decline of the Arab Israeli Conflict: Middle East Politics and the Quest for Regional Order (1998) and co-author of The Palestinian Hamas: Vision, Violence and Adjustment (2000).

 Views

-Sela is fairly critical of the writings of the New Historians, particularly of Benny Morris and Avi Shlaim.
+Sela is critical of the writings of the New Historians, particularly of Benny Morris and Avi Shlaim.